quicwg/ops-drafts/draft-ietf-quic-applicability.md

 An application that uses QUIC might communicate a cumulative stream limit but require the connection to be closed before the limit is reached.
-For example, stopping the server to perform scheduled maintenance.
+For example, to stop the server to perform scheduled maintenance.
 Immediate connection close causes abrupt closure of actively used streams.
 Depending on how an application uses QUIC streams, this could be undesirable or detrimental to behavior or performance.
 A more graceful closure technique is to stop sending increases to